Gambling and Betting Systems

 It's easy to run up a £100 phone bill calling a tipster every day for one or two winners a week.

-There are however ways to make money from free bets in the form of gambling systems.
+There are however ways to increase your chances of winning from free bets in the form of gambling systems.

 These require you to spend countless hours in front of a computer waiting for the result of one race before rushing to get on the next with only minutes or seconds between the two.